FusionAuth/fusionauth-site/astro/src/content/articles/tokens/revoking-jwts.md

 }
 ```

 Next, let's write a simple Webhook in our application that will receive this event and update the JWTManager.
-(NOTE: our example has a variable called `applicationId` that is a global variable that stores the id of the application itself - in this case it would be **cc0567da-68a1-45f3-b15b-5a6228bb7146**).
+(NOTE: our example has a variable called `applicationId` that is a global variable that stores the Id of the application itself - in this case it would be **cc0567da-68a1-45f3-b15b-5a6228bb7146**).
 Our code below is written in Node.js and uses the [FusionAuth Node client library](https://github.com/FusionAuth/fusionauth-node-client).

 ```js
 /* Handle FusionAuth event. */